 This framework sets out the objectives, principles, activities and target groups of the National Aged Care Advocacy Program (NACAP).
 It outlines ways to make sure program services are consistent, accessible, flexible, innovative and high quality.

 There are currently no open funding rounds to become a NACAP provider.

 The Older Persons Advocacy Network provides NACAP services across Australia.
-They will receive funding until 30 June 2020.

 The Australian Government funds NACAP under the Aged Care Act 1997.

 Contact OPAN if you need advocacy support for government-subsidised aged care, or you’re a service provider seeking education about aged care rights and responsibilities.
 Call the number below to connect to the free advocacy service in your state or territory.